|Authors:||Richard Blundell , Xiaohong Chen and Dennis Kristensen|

 |Type:||Journal article, Econometrica, Vol. 75, No. 6, pp. 1613–1669|

-This paper concerns the identification and estimation of a shape-invariant Engel curve system with endogenous total expenditure.
-The shape-invariant specification involves a common shift parameter for each demographic group in a pooled system of Engel curves.
-Our focus is on the identification and estimation of both the nonparametric shape of the Engel curve and the parametric specification of the demographic scaling parameters.
-We present a new identification condition, closely related to the concept of bounded completeness in statistics.
-The estimation procedure applies the sieve minimum distance estimation of conditional moment restrictions allowing for endogeneity.
-We establish a new root mean squared convergence rate for the nonparametric IV regression when the endogenous regressor has unbounded support.
-Root-n asymptotic normality and semiparametric efficiency of the parametric components are also given under a set of Ѭow-level' sufficient conditions.
-Monte Carlo simulations shed lights on the choice of smoothing parameters and demonstrate that the sieve IV estimator performs well.
-An application is made to the estimation of Engel curves using the UK Family Expenditure Survey and shows the importance of adjusting for endogeneity in terms of both the curvature and demographic parameters of systems of Engel curves.
+This paper studies a shape-invariant Engel curve system with endogenous total expenditure, in which the shape-invariant specification involves a common shift parameter for each demographic group in a pooled system of nonparametric Engel curves.
+We focus on the identification and estimation of both the nonparametric shapes of the Engel curves and the parametric specification of the demographic scaling parameters.
+The identification condition relates to the bounded completeness and the estimation procedure applies the sieve minimum distance estimation of conditional moment restrictions, allowing for endogeneity.
+We establish a new root mean squared convergence rate for the nonparametric instrumental variable regression when the endogenous regressor could have unbounded support.
+Root-n asymptotic normality and semiparametric efficiency of the parametric components are also given under a set of “low-level” sufficient conditions.
+Our empirical application using the U.K. Family Expenditure Survey shows the importance of adjusting for endogeneity in terms of both the nonparametric curvatures and the demographic parameters of systems of Engel curves.